 Spring brings with it fresh energy to get outside, participate in new experiences, be social, and learn something new.
-In celebration of the arrival of spring, we’ve rounded up nine inspiring events and festivals happening throughout 2019 (+ one bonus in 2020!) that you’ll want to add to your calendar now.
+In celebration of the arrival of spring, we’ve rounded up eight inspiring events and festivals happening throughout 2019 (+ one bonus in 2020!) that you’ll want to add to your calendar now.

 April 20 at San Lorenzo Park in Santa Cruz, CA